YuriyLisovskiy/messenger/README.md

 # Messenger

 This is a simple messenger.
-Currently it support creating user profile, editing it and massaging.
-Also there are music music app.
+Currently it supports creating user profile, editing it and massaging.
+Also there are music app.
 But it is not tested, so there can be some bugs.
 Also administrator account is not available now.

 ## Getting Started